python/mypy/docs/source/command_line.rst

     :option:`mypy --help` output.

     Note: the exact list of flags enabled by running :option:`--strict` may change over time.
-For the this version of mypy, the list is:
+For this version of mypy, the list is:

     .. include:: strict_list.rst